The purpose of clinical/field experiences at the University of Memphis is to allow

 application culminating in a year-long residency as part of the Ready2Teach program

-or student teaching in the case of graduate candidates.
+or clinical teaching in the case of graduate candidates.

 All clinical/field experiences for initial licensure and advanced programs are designed,